- Hemlocks are not only beautiful but also ecologically important.

 What Is the Cure?

 Chemical treatment, though, is not the ultimate answer statewide.
 While an individual landowner may be able to afford to treat hemlocks on his or her property, on a statewide scale the cost would be too high for state funding.
 Therefore, the goal is to find the right mix of biological and chemical controls.
 Predator beetles are an example of a biological control, and have been imported from Asia and the western US.
 After careful quarantine and studies, beetles have been released, and there are signs that they are assisting in the control of the adelgid.
-Predator beetles are costly, however.
+Predator beetles are costly, however, and the process of learning how best to use these beetles is just beginning.
 For that reason, they are only a partial solution at best.